-Through our community investment and educational speaker programmes, charitable donations and employee volunteers, we’re always keen to support valuable causes and invest our time with environmental and community partners in your area.
-We’re also available to provide ongoing support to raise awareness about the journey of water and our environment.
+We're always keen to support valuable causes and invest our time with environmental and community partners in your area.
+We do this through our community investment and educational speaker programmes, charitable donations and employee volunteers.
+We can also provide ongoing support to raise awareness about the journey of water and our environment.

 Around 250 of our dedicated and passionate employees are on-hand if you want someone to come and talk to your school or community group about what we do and how we do it.
-Whether you’d like to learn more about the water cycle and your role in it, discover water-saving advice, or simply want to learn where your water comes from, how we treat it, or what happens once you flush the chain or empty the sink, our community speakers can help.
+You might like to learn more about the water cycle and your role in it or discover water-saving advice.
+You might be wondering where your water comes from, or what happens to it once you flush the loo.
+Whatever questions you have about the water cycle or treatment process, our community speakers can help.

-We aim to support charitable groups within the communities we serve through projects that link to our core business of water supply and wastewater treatment.
+We aim to support charitable groups within the communities we serve.
+We do this through projects that link to our core business of water supply and wastewater treatment.

-If you would like to apply for support, download and complete the application form below.
+If you'd like to apply for support, download and complete the application form below.

 All applications are reviewed by our Charities Committee that meets quarterly to consider the requests for funding.
 You can also read our full guidelines and criteria document below.